EndCod3r/pc-optimizer/README.md

 # EndCoder's PC Tweaker

 > [!WARNING]
-> This script makes changes to the registry that may create issues.
+> This script makes changes to the registry that may have unwanted effects.

 This is an quick and easy way to debloat and speed up your PC.